 return colormap[round(value * (N - 1))]

-The following techniques can be used to generate random RGB colors.
-Note that for best results, these techniques need to use linear RGB colors, unless noted otherwise.
-In this section,
+The following techniques can be used to generate random colors.
+In this section:

 RNDINTEXC are methods defined in my article on random number generation methods.

-- Generating a random color in the 0-1 format is equivalent to generating
+- Generating a random three-component color in the 0-1 format can be done as follows:

 [RNDU01(), RNDU01(), RNDU01()].

-- To generate a random dark color, either—
+- To generate a random dark RGB color, either—

 maxComp is the maximum value of each color component, e.g., 0.5.

-- To generate a random light color, either—
+- To generate a random light RGB color, either—

 color = [minComp + RNDU01() * (1.0 - minComp), minComp + RNDU01() * (1.0 - minComp), minComp + RNDU01() * (1.0 - minComp)], where